-Grade: 12 Year: 5.0 credit Prerequisite: N/A

-Estimated Course Fees: \$350 Concurrent/Dual Enrollment: Multiple opportunities available
+Grade: 12 Year: 5.0 credit Estimated Course Fees: \$350

-Location: Colorado's Finest High School of Choice in Englewood
+Concurrent/Dual Enrollment: Multiple opportunities available Prerequisite: N/A Location: Colorado's Finest High School of Choice in Englewood

 This course takes place at Colorado's Finest High School of Choice in Englewood.
 Students are responsible for their own transportation.
 Estheticians, also called skin-care specialists, strive to make their clients look and feel younger and more attractive.
 They cleanse and beautify skin with facials and full-body treatments, apply makeup, remove facial or body hair with hot wax, give head and neck massages and may, with special training, perform microdermabrasion to remove imperfections and signs of age.
-Many are required to sell skin care products like those who run their own shops are often entrepreneurs involved in all phases of business management and marketing.
-To be considered for this program, you must attend a parent meeting and orientation.
+Students are required to sell skin care products like those who run their own shops as entrepreneurs, involved in all phases of business management and marketing.
+To be considered for this program, you must attend a parent meeting and orientation, as well as be on track to graduate in terms of credit hours.
+After applying, you will be contacted with more information.
 Multiple Concurrent Enrollment opportunities are available in this course.
 More information will be provided by the instructor.
-Course begins approximately August 16, 2021.
+Course begins approximately August 15, 2022.
 The \$350 course fee includes: esthetics kit (student keeps at completion of program), uniform and consumables.
-Anticipated session time is Monday - Friday 7:30am - 11:00am.
+Anticipated session time is Monday - Friday, 7:30 - 11:00am.

-To register for this course, please visit www.cherrycreekschools.org/cte and click on the link for the CTE/CCIC Application,or scan the QR code provided on this page..
+To register for this course, scan the QR Code at the top of the page or visit www.cherrycreekschools.org/cte and click on the link for the CTE/CCIC Application.